gitacoco/major_studio/miniLab_Figma/README.md

 2. **High-Performance Computing**

-Usually, when we have too many (actually it’s not too many) layers or elementals, the software tens to stutter or get lags.
+Usually, when we have too many (actually it’s not too many) layers or elementals, the software tends to stutter or get lags.
 They would be too slow and don’t response in time.
 But Figma is cloud-based.
 It is a SaaS platform, like Gmail, Google Docs.
 So the computing process is in the cloud, and have a high performance.

 <img src="./Speed.gif" width="40%" height="40%">